 As PagerDuty invests in gaining more market share, we expect it to come up against competition from Splunk (NASDAQ:SPLK), Dynatrace (NYSE:DT), Datadog (NASDAQ:DDOG) and Atlassian (NASDAQ:TEAM).

-As you can see below, PagerDuty's revenue growth has been very strong over the last two years, growing from quarterly revenue of $53.7 million in Q3 FY2021, to $94.2 million.
+As you can see below, PagerDuty's revenue growth has been strong over the last two years, growing from $71.76 million in Q3 FY2022 to $108.7 million this quarter.

-And unsurprisingly, this was another great quarter for PagerDuty with revenue up 31.2% year on year.
-But the growth did slow down a little compared to last quarter, as PagerDuty increased revenue by $3.95 million in Q3, compared to $4.88 million revenue add in Q2 2023.
-We'd like to see revenue increase by a greater amount each quarter, but a one-off fluctuation is usually not concerning.
+This quarter, PagerDuty's quarterly revenue was once again up 15.4% year on year.
+However, its growth did slow down compared to last quarter as the company's revenue increased by just $1.10 million in Q3 compared to $4.37 million in Q2 2024.
+While we'd like to see revenue increase by a greater amount each quarter, a one-off fluctuation is usually not concerning.

-You can see below that PagerDuty reported 15,265 customers at the end of the quarter, an increase of 91 on last quarter.
-That is a little slower customer growth than what we are used to seeing lately, suggesting that the customer acquisition momentum is slowing a little bit.
+PagerDuty reported 15,049 customers at the end of the quarter, a decrease of 97 from the previous quarter.
+That's slower customer growth than what we've observed in past quarters, suggesting that the company's customer acquisition momentum is slowing.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-PagerDuty's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 80.8% in Q3.
+PagerDuty's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 81.9% in Q3.

-That means that for every $1 in revenue the company had $0.80 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Significantly up from the last quarter, this is a great gross margin, that allows companies like PagerDuty to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+That means that for every $1 in revenue the company had $0.82 left to spend on developing new products, sales and marketing, and general administrative overhead.
+PagerDuty's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
 It's also comforting to see its gross margin remain stable, indicating that PagerDuty is controlling its costs and not under pressure from its competitors to lower prices.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-PagerDuty's free cash flow came in at $15.23 million in Q3, with cash flow turning negative year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+PagerDuty's free cash flow came in at $15.23 million in Q3, turning positive over the last year.